louis-young/symbols/README.md

 ## Motivation

-This was a TypeScript learning exercise that ended up encapsulating Cypress too.
+This was a TypeScript learning exercise that ended up encapsulating Cypress integration testing too.

 ### Available Scripts